Monthly Archives: October 2009

 Coming soon to a Stamford tower near you?

-Buyers sue Newport luxury condominium project for refunds.
-By Christine Dunn Journal Staff Writer PROVIDENCE –– Three new lawsuits seek the return of deposits for luxury condominiums at the 22-story tower which opened in June at the exclusive Carnegie Abbey … Continue reading
+PROVIDENCE –– Three new lawsuits seek the return of deposits for luxury condominiums at the 22-story tower which opened in June at the exclusive Carnegie Abbey resort and golf club in Portsmouth.

 3 Comments